 Assemblymember Cristina Garcia was elected to the state Assembly in November 2012 and re-elected in 2014, representing California’s 58th Assembly District, which includes the cities of Artesia, Bellflower, Bell Gardens, Cerritos, Commerce, Downey, Montebello, Pico Rivera and Norwalk.

-She currently serves as the Vice-Chair of the Legislative Women’s Caucus and Chairs the Assembly Committee on Accountability and Transparency.
-In addition, Assemblymember Garcia currently serves on the following legislative committees: Government Organization, Judiciary, Ethics, Water Parks and Wildlife, Natural Resources and Utilities and Commerce.
+She currently serves as the Chair of the Legislative Women’s Caucus and Chairs the Assembly Committee on Natural Resources.
+In addition, Assemblymember Garcia currently serves on the following legislative committees: Budget, Budget Sub 3 Resources and Transportation, Environmental Safety and Toxic Materials, Utilities and Energy, Judiciary, and Legislative Ethics.

 She also is former Assistant Majority Leader of the State Assembly.